securityfirst/tent-content/contents_en/travel/kidnapping/why-do-people-kidnap.md

 *   Militia groups
 *   Regimes that use terror

-Factors which may encourage kidnapping:
+Factors that may encourage kidnapping:

-*   The state's ability to provide protection from the crime, and prosecute those who engage in such activity
+*   The state's inability to provide protection from the crime, and prosecute those who engage in such activity
 *   A lack of political, legal or military response will encourage more actors to become involved
 *   Media coverage of successful kidnap attempts
 *   High financial rewards from kidnapping